-The areas involved in fraud prevention are responsible for detecting transactional vulnerabilities within systems and processes, analyzing fraudulent behavior patterns in Electronic Channels, preventing digital fraud relating to cybersecurity, etc.; all for the purposes of preventing and detecting fraud/scams.
+The areas involved in fraud prevention are responsible for detecting transactional vulnerabilities within systems and processes, analyzing fraudulent behavior patterns, preventing digital fraud and related activities; all for the purposes of preventing and detecting physical and digital fraud/scams.

 In case of detecting fraud/scams or receiving complaints, these areas will be in charge of analysis thereof and coordination with the relevant areas to propose action plans to address and mitigate present and future impact.